• Skip to Content

 Audit (AU)

-When a graduate student enrolls in a course with Audit status, they must reach an understanding with the instructor as to what is required to earn the AU grade notation.
+When a graduate student enrolls in a course with Audit status, they must reach an understanding with the instructor in writing as to what is required to earn the AU grade notation.
 If the student does not meet those expectations (e.g., fails to attend class), the instructor will notify the Office of the Homewood Registrar in order for the student to be retroactively dropped from the course.
 Dropped coursework does not appear on the student’s transcript.

 Changing a course registration from Audit (student receives no letter grade) to Credit (student receives letter grade), or from Credit to Audit is permissible during the official deadlines for each semester.
 Registration changes beyond this deadline are not permissible.